KKotlicki/Cibot/README.md

 In config.py save data such as relative paths, server settings, etc.
 In helpers.py add your local methods.

-Data will be updated to 2nd semester soon.

 **Development Rules:**
 1.  name variables clearly and by this standard: variable_name
 2.  name classes clearly and by this standard: ClassName
 3.  name files clearly and by this standard: fname_sname.foo
-4.  do not create subfolders or add any non-cog file in cogs/
+4.  do not create subfolders or add any non-cog files in cogs/
-5.  in cogs/ put ONLY cogs file with correct cogs structure
+5.  in cogs/ put only cog files with correct cog structure
 6.  if you want to create directory for something entirely different, do so in the main directory
 7.  unless you have a good reason, do not change cibot.py script
 8.  make sure to test your code before uploading